 In the bowl of a mixer with a whisk attachment, combine gelatin and 3/8 cup of water and let bloom for at least 5 minutes

-Turn off heat and add 2 tsp vanilla extract (mixture will boil up).
+Turn off heat and add 2 tsp whiskey (mixture will boil up).

 Turn on mixer on low and in a slow steady stream add sugar syrup to gelatin.